![]() |

 D) Each device having a separable source housing that provides the primary shielding for the source also bears on the source housing a durable label displaying the device model and serial number, the radionuclide and activity, the words "Caution – Radioactive Material", the radiation symbol described in 32 Ill.
 Adm.
 Code 340.Illustration A and the name of the manufacturer or distributor.

-2) Except as provided in this subsection, the interval between tests for proper operation of the on-off mechanism and indicator, if any, shall not exceed 6 months.
-The interval between tests for contamination of the device or for leakage of radioactive material from the device or for both shall not exceed 3 months for devices containing sources designed to emit alpha particles and 6 months for all other devices.
-In the event the applicant desires that the device be required to be tested at intervals longer than the above, the applicant shall include in the application sufficient information to demonstrate that such longer intervals are justified.
+2) Except as provided in this subsection (d)(2), the interval between tests for proper operation of the on-off mechanism and indicator, if any, shall not exceed six months.
+The interval between tests for contamination of the device or for leakage of radioactive material from the device or for both shall not exceed three months for devices containing sources designed to emit alpha particles and six months for all other devices.
+In the event the applicant desires that the device be required to be tested at longer intervals, the applicant shall include in the application sufficient information to demonstrate that those longer intervals are justified.
 The information shall include a description of the performance characteristics of the device or similar devices and of design features that have a significant bearing on the probability or consequences of contamination of the device or leakage of radioactive material from the device or failure of the on-off mechanism and indicator.
 In determining the acceptable interval for the test for leakage of radioactive material or contamination of the device, the Agency will consider information that includes, but is not limited to:

 A) Primary containment or source capsule;